apache/sedona/README.md

 ### Code Example:

+This example loads NYC taxi trip records and taxi zone information stored as .CSV files on AWS S3.
+It then performs spatial SQL query on the taxi trip datasets to filter out all records except those in the Manhattan area of New York.
+The example also show a spatial join operation that match taxi trip records to zones based on whether the taxi trip lies within the geographical extents of the zone.
+Finally, the last code snippet integrates the output of Sedona with GeoPandas to plot the spatial distribution of both datasets.

-### Load NYC taxi trips and taxi zones data from CSV Files Stored on AWS S3
+#### Load NYC taxi trips and taxi zones data from CSV Files Stored on AWS S3
 ```
 taxidf = spark.read.format('csv').option("header","true").option("delimiter", ",").load("s3a://your-directory/data/nyc-taxi-data.csv")
 taxidf = taxidf.selectExpr('ST_Point(CAST(Start_Lon AS Decimal(24,20)), CAST(Start_Lat AS Decimal(24,20))) AS pickup', 'Trip_Pickup_DateTime', 'Payment_Type', 'Fare_Amt')